 Daniel is a difficult book for most readers.
 There are two obstacles to getting a lot out of Daniel: the first is the symbolism (the beast with ten horns, the ram with one horn longer than the other, the bear with 3 ribs in its mouth!) and the other is understanding its relevance to your life today.
 You might find the symbols strange, but don't be put off - it is just as common today as it was then!
 If you don't believe me, just turn to the sport pages of a newspaper and you'll find headlines like "Wallabies slaughter the lions."
 If you didn't know the genre, you might be confused for a moment - Aren't wallabies herbivores?
-And don't lions and wallabies live on a different continents? - but if you don't need to know anything about rugby, but we will explain necessary bits of world history so that you can make sense of the text.
+And don't lions and wallabies live on a different continents? - but if you recognise that the topic is rugby, the meaning suddenly becomes clear.
+To understand Daniel, you don't need to know anything about rugby, but we will explain necessary bits of world history so that you can make sense of the text.